dotnet/EntityFramework.Docs/entity-framework/core/modeling/inheritance.md

 By default, EF maps the inheritance using the *table-per-hierarchy* (TPH) pattern.
 TPH uses a single table to store the data for all types in the hierarchy, and a discriminator column is used to identify which type each row represents.

-The model above is mapped to the following database schema (note the implicitly-created `Discriminator` column, which identifies which type of `Blog` is stored in each row).
+The model above is mapped to the following database schema (note the implicitly created `Discriminator` column, which identifies which type of `Blog` is stored in each row).

 ![Screenshot of the results of querying the Blog entity hierarchy using table-per-hierarchy pattern](_static/inheritance-tph-data.png)